Graham Corporation (GHM)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Graham Corporation has shown mediocre cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 5.3%, subpar for an industrials business.
+Graham Corporation has shown weak cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 3.4%, subpar for an industrials business.

-Taking a step back, an encouraging sign is that Graham Corporation’s margin expanded by 5.6 percentage points during that time.
-The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.
+Taking a step back, an encouraging sign is that Graham Corporation’s margin expanded by 6.5 percentage points during that time.
+The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

 Graham Corporation Trailing 12-Month Free Cash Flow Margin

-Graham Corporation burned through $2.11 million of cash in Q4, equivalent to a negative 4.5% margin.
-The company’s cash flow turned negative after being positive in the same quarter last year, but we wouldn’t put too much weight on it because capital expenditures can be seasonal and companies often stockpile inventory in anticipation of higher demand, causing quarter-to-quarter swings.
+Graham Corporation burned through $8.71 million of cash in Q1, equivalent to a negative 14.7% margin.
+The company’s cash flow turned negative after being positive in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
 Long-term trends trump fluctuations.

 10. Return on Invested Capital (ROIC)